Cross Browser Testing – Best Practices

-If you troubleshoot the top 4, or 98% of what your audience uses, you could be ignoring potentially disastrous bugs.
-If, on the other hand, you start from the most problematic browsers, you may discover later that the code you altered to fix the bugs has now broken your application in the most popular browsers.
+If you troubleshoot the top 4 browsers only, you could be ignoring potentially disastrous bugs.
+On the other hand, if you start from the most problematic browsers, you may discover that the code you altered to fix the bugs has now broken your website in the most popular browsers.

-Once you’ve dealt with Challenges 1 and 2, there is a far better alternative to the two extreme approaches presented in Challenge 3 and it consists of five steps:
+Once you’ve dealt with Challenges 1 and 2, there is a far better alternative to the two extreme approaches presented in Challenge 3.
+This alternative approach consists of five steps:

 If you found any bugs and you fixed them, iterate once more through steps 1 to 4.
 Continue doing so until no more bugs can be found.

-When using this strategy, it is rare that you have to do more than two iterations.
-Although the concept of looping through a series of steps can be a put off, this strategy is actually much more efficient than testing in either descending or ascending order of browser popularity.
+When using this strategy, it is rare that you have to run more than two cycles.
+Although the concept of looping through a series of steps can be off-putting, this strategy is actually much more efficient than testing in either descending or ascending order of browser popularity.